Eltik/M3U8-Proxy/README.md

 # M3U8-Proxy
 Proxies m3u8 files through pure JavaScript.

+**NOTE**: I no longer maintain or work on this proxy.
+You may join the Discord and ask for help, but I likely will not be able to give a proper response as I don't work with scraping websites anymore.

 ## About
 Some m3u8 files require special headers as well as CORS.
 This project achieves both by integrating Rob Wu's [CORS proxy](https://github.com/Rob--W/cors-anywhere) and adding a route to proxy m3u8 files.